Pyridine, alkyl derivs. (Pyridine, alkyl derivatives)

 How is it used?

-- The major use of pyridine, alkyl derivatives is as a corrosion inhibitor for oil and gas wells and pipelines in Canada.
+- The major use of pyridine, alkyl derivatives is as a corrosion inhibitor of oil and gas wells and pipelines in Canada.

-- Minor uses of pyridine, alkyl derivatives include as a corrosion inhibitor in industrial cleaning and descaling products for closed water and heat transfer systems, and as an offensive odour in an agricultural herbicide.
+- Minor uses of pyridine, alkyl derivatives include as a corrosion inhibitor in industrial cleaning and de-scaling products for closed water heat transfer systems, and as a formulant (non-active ingredient) in an agricultural herbicide.

-- Pyridine, alkyl derivatives is also an unintentional additive in cleaning products for food contact surfaces.
+- Pyridine, alkyl derivatives is also an incidental additive in cleaning products for food contact surfaces.

 - Pyridine, alkyl derivatives is not manufactured in Canada, but it is imported into Canada.